torivara/AzModules/README.md

 ## Module library

-By default the AzModules action uses the built in module repository.
+By default the AzModules action uses the built-in module repository.
 This can be overridden by using the `ModulesPath` input.
-The folder this is pointing to should be structured like the [`Modules`](https://github.com/equinor/AzModules/tree/main/Modules) folder in this repo.
+The folder this is pointing to should be structured like the [`Modules`](https://github.com/equinor/AzModules/tree/main/Modules) folder in this repository.

 | Module name (link to readme)                                                                                                 | IaC Language | Status                                                                                                                                                                                                                                       |
 | :--------------------------------------------------------------------------------------------------------------------------- | :----------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |